 The IRS has specific guidelines in place for how long you should keep which documents.
 Here are a few tips provided for taxpayers:

-- With the increase to the audit period from three to six years, holding on to tax records for the full six years is a good idea, just in case.
+- With the increase of the audit period from three to six years, holding on to tax records for the full six years is a good idea, just in case.

 - Records related to a home purchase or sale, stock transactions, IRA, and business rental property should be kept longer.